sabinahofmann/homebank-gtk-app/README.md

 ## Questions or problems?

-If you have any issues with cvs convertor which you cannot solve by reading the readme, please add an issue on GitHub.
+If you have any issues with CSV converter which you cannot solve by reading the readme, please add an issue on GitHub.

 ## Contributing